 The world around us is forever changing.
-New buildings are built and others are torn down; people are born and others die; one person starts a new job and another retires; one family joins a community and another leaves to make a new start in a different place.
-The world is in constant flux and we might at times wonder whether we can make a lasting change in an ever-changing world!
+Cities change, new buildings are built, others are torn down, people are born and others die, one person starts a new job, another retires, one family joins a community and another leaves to make a new start in a different place.
+The world is in constant flux and we might at times wonder whether we can make a lasting change in an ever changing world!

 This session will get us thinking about where we might get involved in chaplaincy.
-You might discern that there is an opportunity for chaplaincy work in your town centre or at a local market, in a local factory or with another local employer.
-Perhaps a sports team or leisure centre would benefit from a chaplain, or there may be openings in a transport hub or a local college or school.
+You might discern that there is an opportunity for chaplaincy work in your town centre or at a local market, a local factory or with another local employer, it might be a sports team or leisure centre, it may be a transport hub or a local college or school.
 The vision to see chaplaincy everywhere means wherever people gather.
 A team of chaplains being present to people can make a real difference in a community and in individual lives.
 Of course, you cannot reach out to everyone at once.
 This session will help you to focus on where you can begin to make a difference and to consider what you might actually do once you get there!

-Opening Prayer
+Opening prayer